 What to fix

 If sales reps are bogged down by administrative tasks, consider using automation tools.
 Or hiring support staff to streamline these efforts.
 You can also hire online virtual assistants on an as-needed basis.
-They can step in when your team is overwhelmed so reps can focus on optimizing high-value activities.
+They can step in when your team is overwhelmed, so reps can focus on optimizing high-value activities through modern sales strategies and automation.

 Step 4: Review your sales training programs